Zoltán Miski

-Zoltán Miski (born 29 May 1983) is a Hungarian former professional football player.
+Zoltán Miski (born 29 May 1983) is a former Hungarian professional football player.

 Club career

 Miski began his professional career with Héviz SE in the NB II, appearing in 15 matches during the 2005–06 season.
 In January 2006, he transferred to Budapest Honvéd FC in the Hungarian NB I, where he appeared in 14 league matches over the next 18 months.
-Next, Miski moved to Sparta Prague of the Czech Gambrinus liga where he spent two unsuccessful seasons out on loan and never appeared in a league match.
+Next, Miski moved to Sparta Prague of the Czech Gambrinus liga, where he spent two unsuccessful seasons out on loan and never appeared in a league match.